lulzzz/SwissREMicroinsurance/README.md

-# Blockchain Concept for Swiss RE Africa Micro-insurance
+# Blockchain Concept for Swiss RE Agriculture Micro-insurance in Africa